 If one of the debts in question concerns Corporation Tax, VAT or PAYE, you will need to contact HMRC immediately.

 HMRC debts can be particularly problematic for directors, as the system is set up to spot late payers very quickly.
 This often results in HMRC taking action to liquidate a company if it believes that company may be approaching insolvency.

-It is fair to say that negotiating with HMRC is a daunting prospect, particularly under these circumstances.
-That is why some directors choose to appoint a licensed practitioner to put together and present their case to HMRC.
+It is fair to say that negotiating with HMRC is a daunting prospect, and this is why some directors choose to appoint a licensed insolvency practitioner to put together and present their case to HMRC.

 HMRC needs to trust your judgement regarding the company’s ability to pay future instalments and adhere to the terms of the agreement, and the case is strengthened by using professional insolvency experts to guide you.

-Pre-pack administration may be a possibility if there is no other viable option for recovery in its original form.
+Pre-pack administration may be a possibility if there is no other viable option for recovery in the company's original form.
 In this instance, the business is sold as a going concern, often to one or more existing directors, who go on to form a new company, or ‘newco’.

-The decision as to who is the most appropriate buyer for the underlying business lies with the IP, who may decide that a trade buyer or other third party is more suitable than existing directors.
+The most appropriate buyer for the underlying business may be its existing directors but could equally be that a trade buyer or another third party is more suitable.

 One of the requirements of pre-pack administration is that the assets are purchased using the buyer’s personal funds at a fair market price, which may limit the directors’ ability to proceed.

 The advantage of using pre-pack administration for a company in debt is the speed of sale.
 Negotiations for the sale of assets take place before administrators are officially appointed, with the actual sale taking place shortly after.
 Not only does this help to preserve the value of business assets, there is unlikely to be adverse publicity about the administration process when it is carried out so quickly.